prettier/prettier/docs/vim.md

 \}
 ```

 ALE supports both _linters_ and _fixers_.
-If you don't specify which _linters_ to run, **all available tools for all supported languages will be run**, and you might get a correctly formatted file with a bunch of lint errors.
+If you don’t specify which _linters_ to run, **all available tools for all supported languages will be run**, and you might get a correctly formatted file with a bunch of lint errors.
 To disable this behavior you can tell ALE to run only linters you've explicitly configured (more info in the [FAQ](https://github.com/dense-analysis/ale/blob/ed8104b6ab10f63c78e49b60d2468ae2656250e9/README.md#faq-disable-linters)):

 ```vim
 let g:ale_linters_explicit = 1